|Site Sections||New Articles|

 Hot pages on ISU Weed Science

-Is the term Superweed appropriate? - ISU's two weed scientists debate the the buzzword used to grab attention regarding resistant weeds
+Is the term Superweed appropriate? - ISU's two weed scientists debate the buzzword used to grab attention regarding resistant weeds

 Effectiveness of using multiple sites of acton to manage resistance: Paper describing importance of critically evaluating herbicide programs